-While the following pie chart shows the majority of the 17,984-acre watershed is relatively undeveloped, urban, residential, and rangeland land uses make up approximately 2% of the watershed.
-Increases in stormwater runoff and waterbody nutrient loads can often be attributed to these types of land uses.
+While the following pie chart shows the majority of the 17,984-acre watershed is relatively undeveloped, urban, residential, and rangeland land uses make up approximately 2% of the watershed (as shown in Figure 1).
+These types of land uses are often attributed to increases in stormwater runoff and higher nutrient loads.